Heello/heello-php/README.md

 The Heello API library provides simple-to-use access to the Heello API and takes care of all the OAuth headaches for you.

+** Note: Currently in beta as we build out more support.
+More documentation and updates coming soon.

 ## Dependencies

 * HTTP_Request2